cgrymala/extended-super-admins/readme.txt

 This plugin creates a new capability called "manage_esa_options".
 If you do not want a user to be able to modify the settings for this plugin, simply revoke that capability from any users that belong to the modified role(s).

 == Screenshots ==
 1. The admin area for this plugin.
-In this shot, a single role has been defined, and both boxes have been collapsed.
+In this shot, two custom roles have been defined, and all three boxes have been collapsed.
 2. The way the admin area looks while adding a new role.
 3. The way the admin area looks while modifying an existing role.
 In this shot, an example of the Codex information is being displayed.